 Like for Cyclotis, interfaces give the possibility to use an Elefas database via an internet web site:

 - HTML, for human interface

 - REST, for use by other software

-In both cases, you can import a file or submit an input file to retreive matching segments, the result will arrive by e-mail.
+In both cases, you can import a file or submit an input file to retreive matching segments, the result will arrive in a directory on the server (in the future, it should instead arrive by e-mail).